 Terry Quinn is a fifth-generation Texan and a graduate of The University of Texas at Austin.
 She has worked as a volunteer and professional for over 20 years to raise funds to support many non-profit organizations in Austin and around Texas, most recently The Nature Conservancy of Texas and The Contemporary Austin.
 Terry coordinates the activities and outreach to the Circle Level members of The Texas Tribune and the individuals whose philanthropy make the mission of the Tribune possible.

 Ross Ramsey is executive editor and co-founder of The Texas Tribune, the only member-supported, digital-first, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
 He writes regular columns on politics, government and public policy.
 Before joining the Tribune, he was editor and co-owner of Texas Weekly.
 He did a 28-month stint in government with the Texas Comptroller of Public Accounts.
-Before that, he reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as its Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
-Ross got his start in journalism in broadcasting, covering news for radio stations in Denton and Dallas.
+Before that, he reported for the Houston Chronicle, the Dallas Times Herald, as a Dallas-based freelancer for regional and national magazines and newspapers, and for radio stations in Denton and Dallas.
 Read Articles by Ross Ramsey

 Charley Rejsek joined the #ttevents team to manage Studio 919 at The Texas Tribune.
 She previously worked for Barnes & Noble Booksellers for 19 years and was Volunteer + Logistics Coordinator for the 22nd Annual Texas Book Festival.
 A native Texan, she is from the hometown of Nolan Ryan.
 Go ‘Stros!

 Alana Rocha joined the Tribune staff as the multimedia reporter after working eight years in television and radio news.
 She's covered politics for stations in Florida, Kansas and most recently in Austin as YNN's lead political reporter.
 Her work at the cable news outlet took her around the country reporting from the presidential campaign trail.
 A native of Tampa, Florida, Alana received bachelor's degrees in Journalism and Spanish from the University of Florida.
 Read Articles by Alana Rocha